How Gods Grow: Saraswati & Benzaiten

 Saraswati Goes to Pataloka

-Once one of the great rivers of the Indian subcontinent, the physical river Saraswati is said to have since disappeared from the known surface of the earth.
-Some stories say she went underground, merging into groundwaters and subterranean streams.
+Once one of the great rivers of the Indian subcontinent, the physical river Saraswati is said to have mysteriously disappeared from the surface of the earth.

 Saraswati as Dharma Protector

-In this new form, Saraswati is translated in new ways.
+In Her new form, Saraswati is translated in new ways.
 In China her name becomes Biàncáitiān (辯才天, or “Heavenly Eloquence”).
-Her association with speech itself is reflective of how her naming and etymology guide her growth: In this form, as an embodiment of Eloquence, she is carried further still from the plains of the Subcontinent, into Japan.
-Through the spreading sutras, Saraswati becomes the current that makes words flow, protecting wisdom in motion.
+Her association with speech itself is reflective of how her naming and etymology guide her growth.

 Everything That Flows: Connecting Wisdom and Wealth